London's future skyline in doubt

 Architects Foggo Associates said developers were "waiting for the market to turn".

 And a nearby scheme of futuristic office blocks, One Trinity, has been abandoned completely.
 The existing office on the site will be turned into a hotel instead.

 But arguably the most prestigious building to be halted is the Pinnacle - nicknamed the Helter Skelter.

 At 288m (944 ft) it would have been the second tallest skyscraper in the UK, towering over Canary Wharf's One Canada Square.

-Construction on the Pinnacle began in 2009, but has repeatedly stalled.'So ambitious'
+Construction on the Pinnacle began in 2009, but has repeatedly stalled.

 Work is not due to resume until 2013 - by which time it will have stood less than half-built for almost 12 months.